unterstein/dcos-beer-demo/README.md

 ![Utilization 1](images/resources1.png)

+This is the first time, we see the DC/OS dashboard in this demo.
+This dashboard combines the most important facts an operates cares about when he gets paged at 3am.
+You see an aggregated view on your resources, you see an aggregated view on your cpu, memory and disk allocations.
+Furthermore you see the amount and health status of your deployed applications and about the health of DC/OS itself.
+If you would scroll down in the real dashboard, you would see information about the nodes of this cluster.
+But the fact that this cluster contains 7 agents is just a detail and only relevant if the other numbers are not good.

 ### 1.2 See it working
 Point your browser to your public IP.
 You will get an answer like this: